mnewsome007/Monitor-and-Visualize-Building-Occupancy/README.md

 <h2>Description</h2>
-Through this project, you will be able to deploy an EC2 instance in a VPC using Terraform on macOS.
+Through this project, you will be able to monitor a buidlings occupancy using a Raspberry Pi along with a PIR sensor; connected to AWS IoT in oder to visualize the data with Amazon Quicksight.
 <br />

 <h2>AWS Cloud Map</h2>